 Competition is schools is not just about who can run the fastest, or who can get straight As!
 There are many many ways to promote competition, from academia to art, sports to fund raising activities.
 The point is that if we don’t teach them that if they don’t work hard enough they will probably fail.
 We should be teaching them how to deal with failure too.
 That you can’t win everything, there will always be someone better than you at something and that’s okay.
 But without competition, how will they learn this?

 Isn’t it our job to prepare our children for the real world?
 Isn’t it our job to equip them to live a successful life?
 This is real life.
 Are we doing our job if we never let them actually work for anything and then chuck them out into the deep end?
 Is that really responsible?
 I don’t think it is.

 You don’t have to be a CEO of a company and drive a fancy expensive car.
 What you do have to do is work hard to get what you want, because that way you will respect and appreciate what you have when you know how hard you worked for it.

-The strong beautiful lady in my featured image is Chantè Finger, a family friend.
-She is an amazing beautiful woman who, with the support of her family works hard, trains hard and studies hard.
-She is the type of person I want my daughters to know and respect, she is a role model for young people.
+The strong beautiful lady in my main image is Chantè Finger, a family friend.
 She has represented South Africa in athletics and is currently studying to be a nurse.
 You can follow her for more inspirational beautiful photos on her Instagram page: @chantefinger.
 Thanks for letting me use your photo Chantè. xx